symoro/symoro/README.md

 SYMORO
 ======

 SYmbolic MOdeling of RObots software.
-The language is python and the key library is a sympy.
+The language is python and the key library is sympy.

 This is an open-source version of SYMORO software written in Python.
 Hence you do not need Mathematica license to use it.